oroinc/documentation/commerce/getting_started/my_oro/my_user_menus_config.rst

   .. image:: /user_guide/img/getting_started/navigation/panel/shortcut_full.png
+     :width: 40%
+     :alt: The shortcuts menu displayed at the top of the application screen

 - **usermenu**—This is the menu that you can access by clicking on your name in the upper-right corner of the application.
 Via it you can access your profile, emails, tasks and events.
 It is always displayed on every page.
 For more information, see :ref:`User Menu <user-guide-getting-started-user-menu>`.

   .. image:: /user_guide/img/getting_started/intro/user_menu.png
+     :width: 20%
+     :alt: User menu opens after clicking on the username on the top right of the application screen

 - **calendar_menu**—This is a specialized menu that you can find on the **My Calendar** page.
 Via it you can change the displayed calendar color, hide or remove a calendar from view.
 For more information, see :ref:`Calendar List <user-guide-calendars>`.

   .. image:: /user_guide/img/getting_started/my_oro/calendar_menu.png
+     :width: 40%
+     :alt: Calendar menu on my calendar page

 .. _doc-menus-actions-viewmenu: